fauna/fauna-shell/README.md

 DESCRIPTION
   Initialize a project directory by generating a .fauna-project file.

-  NOTE: `fauna project` and `fauna stack` are still in beta.
+  NOTE: `fauna project` and `fauna environment` are still in beta.
 Behavior is subject to change.

 EXAMPLES
   $ fauna project init